 A determined 59-year old with not much hair but loads of business savvy and a commanding presence, H. Wayne Huizenga had conquered the world of garbage (Waste Management), movie rentals (Blockbuster Video) and had all but become king of South Florida pro sports.
-Applying his magic touch for quick success had worked well with the two teams he bought: The Miami Dolphins, an established NFL franchise with a winning tradition, and hockey’s Florida Panthers, who not only won the 1996 Stanley Cup in just their third year—but also, on its enthusiastic coattails, a new, publicly funded arena Huizenga badly wanted.
+Applying his magic touch for quick success had worked well with the two teams he bought: The Miami Dolphins, an established NFL franchise with a winning tradition, and hockey’s Florida Panthers, who reached the 1996 Stanley Cup Finals in just their third year—and on its enthusiastic coattails were blessed with a new, publicly funded arena Huizenga badly wanted.

 Huizenga’s patience, however, was a bit tested when it came to the Marlins, an expansion team he bought so he could book an additional 81 events a year at Pro Player Stadium—which he also owned.
 Through their first four years, the Marlins had failed to register a winning season while attendance shrunk to half of its inaugural year count—even after Huizenga widened payroll in 1996 with star free agent pitchers Kevin Brown and Al Leiter.

 Knowing that finding success on the field meant competing with the powerful Atlanta Braves in the National League’s Eastern Division, Huizenga went for broke in 1997.
 He brought in six new free agents, including star sluggers Bobby Bonilla and Moises Alou, and a solid starting pitcher in Alex Fernandez.
-He anted up for all-star slugger Gary Sheffield—coming off a monster season for Florida in 1996—making him one of baseball’s first $10 million-a-year ballplayers.
-Huizenga even spent big bucks to bring in a first class manager in Jim Leyland, who was going from famine to feast after 11 years of dealing with tightwad budgetsAt $1.2 million, Leyland’s 1997 salary was higher than any player back at Pittsburgh except Al Martin. at Pittsburgh.
+He anted up for All-Star slugger Gary Sheffield—coming off a monster season for the Marlins in 1996—making him one of baseball’s first $10 million-a-year ballplayers.
+Huizenga even spent big bucks to bring in a first-class manager in Jim Leyland, who was going from famine to feast after 11 years of dealing with tightwad budgetsAt $1.2 million, Leyland’s 1997 salary was higher than any player back at Pittsburgh except Al Martin. at Pittsburgh.

 Before his shopping spree was over, Huizenga had committed a whopping $89 million on his new and re-signed players, which translated to a 1997 payroll topping out at $53 million.